steffenwiegand/entain/racing/README.md

 - **advertised_start_time** - is the time the race is advertised to run.
 - **status** - represents the status of a race, which is either open or closed.

-The ListRaces request takes an optional filter and orderBy parameter.
+The ListRaces request takes an optional filter and orderBy parameters as Json.
 For the **filter paramater** you can specify the meetingIds within an array of integers and/or a showVisibleOnly boolean flag, or leave in blank.
 For the **order paramater** you can specify one or more columns incl. their sorting order, or leave in blank.
-**See examples below...**
+**See examples below** with API requests being made via the api gateway (port 8000), which forwards the requests to the racing service (port 9000)...
+Also keep an eye on the **racing_test.go** file which includes unit tests illustrating how to consume the racing service methods for various use cases.

 Curl request with no filter
 ```bash